chrisalexander/blog/_posts/2010/2010-05-20-twitter-for-iphone-released-improves-twitter-for-the-masses.md

 Generally the client maintains the look and feel of Tweetie, with its pull-to-refresh feature, search, cool sliding functionality, and all kinds of little tricks.

 Most of the complaints have been centred on niggly little features for power users.
-But as I said in my [post on Twitter for Android](/3348), Twitter have constructed a client that is great for first-time Twitter users who have an iPhone, and should prove to be a great driver of users for them.
+But as I said in my post on Twitter for Android (#3348), Twitter have constructed a client that is great for first-time Twitter users who have an iPhone, and should prove to be a great driver of users for them.

 Newer things I noticed in the app are the new features when you're logged out, shown below, and the ability to sign up from the application itself.